soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 3: Create the Device Template

 1. Once the application has been provisioned, we need to define the type of equipment we are using, and the data associated with the equipment.
 In order to do this, we must define a _Device Template_.
-Press either the _Create Device Templates_ button, or the _Device Templates_ menu item from the left-hand menu.
+Select either the _Create Device Templates_ button, or the _Device Templates_ menu item from the left-hand menu.

     ![The screen displays the options available for a dashboard.
 Red arrows point to Create Device Templates.](media/create-device-templates.png "Device Templates")